hendeavors/maxmd-registration/README.md

 $response = Patient::Proof($person);
 ```
-This will automatically send a one-time password to the mobile number provided
+This will automatically send a one-time password to the mobile number provided.

+# Verification

-If you wish, you may also verify the mobile number at the same time as provisioning a direct account for the person:
+Verify the mobile number at the same time as provisioning a direct account for the person:

 ```php
 $response = Patient::VerifyMobile($person, function($provision, $id) use($username, $password) {